ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 ### Selex seq vs chip seq lab method

-we use selex
+We use selex

-we take oligonucleotides then if the transcriotpsion factor recognizes we throw the ones that are nt relevant to the binding and we take them and we sequecne them
+We take oligonucleotides then if the transcriotpsion factor recognizes we throw the ones that are nt relevant to the binding and we take them and we sequecne them

 We categorizse the nucleotides and the contents that tthe transcription factor recognises